 - Working in batches, lift green beans into the bowl with the Parmesan mixture and toss to coat.

 - Transfer beans to a baking sheet lined with aluminum foil and coated with cooking spray.
 Beans should be in a single layer.

 - Roast for approximately 12 minutes and then turn heat to broil and cook for about 2 minutes more.
 Beans will begin to brown in spots, but will not be charred or dark all over.

-- To make dip, add the ingredients to a bowl and use an electric mixer to thoroughly combine.
+- To make dip, add the ingredients to a bowl and thoroughly combine.